Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Numerical Results

 We then evaluate the reliability of our algorithm under different settings.
 We let $N=1\times 10^3$ and the generate the edges among the agents randomly and adopt the same setting on $N$ and $K$ as what we did in the last experiments.
-We vary $\alpha$ from $0.9$ to $0.6$ with a step size $0.1$ and let $\tau$ take its upper-bound, i.e., $\tau = \frac{(1-\alpha)(p_1-p_2)}{(1-\alpha)p_1 + \alpha p_2}$.
-The results are reported in Fig.~\ref{fig:synreliability}.
-It is shown that a smaller $\alpha$ implies a lower upper-bound of the popularity of $a_1$, since we have the popularity of $a_1$ in round $r$ (i.e., $Q_1(r)$) increased when $Q_1(r) \leq {\alpha}$ according to \textbf{Theorem}~\ref{thm:reliability}.
-Our another observation is that, given $\alpha$ fixed, our algorithm can tolerate more agent corruptions if there is a larger difference between $p_1$ and $p_2$, which is also consistent with what we have shown in \textbf{Theorem}~\ref{thm:reliability}.
+We vary $\alpha$ from $0.9$ to $0.6$ with a step size $0.1$ and let $\tau$ take its upper bound, i.e., $\tau = \frac{(1-\alpha)(p_1-p_2)}{(1-\alpha)p_1 + \alpha p_2}$.
+The results (i.e., the evolution of the popularity of the best arm among the honest agents) are reported in Fig.~\ref{fig:synreliability}.
+It is shown that a smaller $\alpha$ implies a smaller upper bound of the popularity of $a_1$, since we have the popularity of $a_1$ in round $r$ (i.e., $Q_1(r)$) increased when $Q_1(r-1) \leq {\alpha}$ according to \textbf{Theorem}~\ref{thm:infreliability} and \textbf{Theorem}~\ref{thm:finitereliability}.
+Our another observation is that, given $\alpha$ fixed, our algorithm can tolerate more agent corruptions if there is a larger difference between $p_1$ and $p_2$, which is also consistent with what we have shown in \textbf{Theorem}~\ref{thm:infreliability} and \textbf{Theorem}~\ref{thm:finitereliability}.
 Moreover, another interesting observation is that, the larger gap between $p_1$ and $p_2$ implies higher convergence rate, even there may be more corrupted agents in our settings.